bt7s7k7/UCPeM/README.md

   sync with      - Syncs with a port that was published for local linking :: Arguments: <name>
   unsync with    - Removes a local linked port that was synced with :: Arguments: <name>
-  run            - Runs a run script :: Arguments: <name> (...)
+  run            - Runs a run script :: Arguments: <name> (...) add to bin     - Copies self to "node_modules/.bin" so it can be used with yarn, use thins when doing a curl install, only use with single file builds alias          - Create shorthand alias for a command :: Arguments: <name> <command...>
+  unalias        - Remove alias :: Arguments: <name>
+  paths          - Prints all system paths used by SMWA lock update    - Updates lock file to match installed ports lock check     - Checks lock file for mismatches with installed ports lock apply     - Applies lockfile refs to installed ports
 ```
 Run `ucpem` without arguments to view help.